 When fishing sturgeon around the Astoria area, we are generally fishing in water between 5 and 15 feet deep because that’s where the sturgeon feed on the wide flats of the Columbia River estuary.

-Astoria, Oregon, Rockfish Fishing
+Astoria, Rockfish Fishing charter.

+The best fishing for sea bass and lingcod in the Astoria area is around the southern jetty at the mouth of the Columbia River.
+This fishery is available year-round as long as the ocean and weather conditions are safe.
 Shore anglers can catch these species from the jetties, but boats like mine are more often able to safely reach spots that don’t get as much fishing pressure and hold larger fish, like out near the end of the sunken jetty.
+To reserve your rock fishing charter, please contact Marvin’s Guide Service at 503-314-5087.
+Or click here and fill out the form.

 If you’re interested in deep-sea fishing, another great opportunity that starts from the Port of Astoria is halibut fishing.